espressomd/espresso/doc/sphinx/inter.rst

     THOLE is only implemented for the P3M electrostatics solver.

-Although a nonbondend interaction, the Thole correction is closely related to simulations with polarizable particles and is therefore placed here after the *Drude bond* section.
+Although it is a nonbondend interaction, the Thole correction is closely related to simulations with polarizable particles and is therefore described here after the *Drude bond* section.
 It is used to correct for overestimation of induced dipoles at short distances.
-Internally, it alters the short-range electrostatics of P3M to result in a damped coulomb interaction potential
+Ultimately, it alters the short-range electrostatics of P3M to result in a damped coulomb interaction potential
 :math:`V(r) = \frac{q_1 q_2}{r} \cdot (1- e^{-s r} (1 + \frac{s r}{2}) )`.
 The thole scaling coefficient :math:`s` is related to the polarizabilies :math:`\alpha`